 What many didn’t see coming, however, is the success Instagram Stories has driven since it launched in August 2016.
 In just two years, the platform grew to a whopping 400 million daily users – double the amount of people who use Snapchat.

 Brands are getting in on the action, too.
-They’re using Stories to publish behind-the-scenes content, live videos, influencer takeovers, product demonstrations, and innovative ad formats.
-Just look at these Stories from NASA:
+They’re using Instagram Stories for marketing to publish behind-the-scenes content, live videos, influencer takeovers, product demonstrations, and innovative ad formats.
+Just look at the marketing for Instagram Stories from NASA:

-Still not convinced?
+Still not convinced of marketing in Instagram stories?
 Consider these stats: One-third of the most-viewed Instagram Stories are from businesses, and 39% of users have become more interested in a brand or product after seeing it on Instagram Stories.

-That’s why we’re serving up this Instagram Stories 101 guide, including why Stories are so valuable, how brands can create them, and how to measure their success in driving social engagement.
+That’s why we’re serving up this Instagram Stories marketing & advertising 101 guide, including why Stories are so valuable, how brands can create them, and how to measure their success in driving social engagement.

 Let’s take a look.